-The year 2020 was the first year of a five-year Consolidated Plan cycle for housing and community development.
-The City of Moorhead's 2020 CDBG expenditures were consistent with its Consolidated Plan and one-year action plan.
+The year 2022 was the third year of a five-year Consolidated Plan cycle for housing and community development.
+The City of Moorhead's 2022 CDBG expenditures were consistent with its Consolidated Plan and one-year action plan.
 The City prioritized its available Community Development Block Grant (CDBG) resources on activities to maintain and create affordable housing opportunity within the community as follows:

-Single Family Home Rehabilitation Loan Program: this program addressed affordable housing preservation by completing safety, energy, and structural improvements to four housing units occupied by low-moderate income households.
+Single Family Home Rehabilitation Loan Program: this program addressed affordable housing preservation by completing safety, energy, and structural improvements to six housing units occupied by low-moderate income households.

-Homelessness Objectives: To reach out to low-income people many of whom are primarily homeless, CDBG funds were utilized for the Opportunities Under Transit (OUT) program which provides discounted bus passes for extremely low income persons.
+Homelessness Objectives: To reach out to low-income people many of whom are primarily homeless, CDBG funds were utilized for the Opportunities Under Transit (OUT) program which provides discounted bus passes for extremely low-income persons.
 Bus passes are to be used by people seeking jobs or going to and from work or job training.
-102 people were issued discounted bus passes; 63 passes were used by people who were homeless, 28 were used by people with disabilities.
-In addition to the OUT program, CDBG funds were used in 2018 to install a public transit shelter near Bright Sky Apartments which is a 43-unit permanent supportive housing building which was opened in 2018 and is owned and operated by Churches United for the Homeless.
-Use of public transit from the building is high and transit users had little shelter from weather conditions in the immediate vicinity.
+135 discounted bus passes were issued; 47 were issued to people with disabilities.
+In addition to the OUT program, CDBG funds were used in 2022 to replace sprinkler heads at an apartment building operated by Moorhead Public Housing Agency (MPHA).
+MPHA operates public housing units along with voucher-based programs that primarily serve the homeless population along with the extremely low income.
+MPHA has a homeless preference policy in which they give priority to individuals who are experiencing homelessness.
+This means that unit turnovers and new tenant move ins are from individuals coming out of homelessness.
+The sprinkler head replacement project provided these individuals with preventative fire suppression safety.

-Other Non-housing Community Development: The City continued an important CDBG program in 2020, recreational opportunities for low-to-moderate income youth.
-In 2020, no kids participated in after school and summer programming at Romkey Park due to the pandemic, 38 kids participated in programming through the "Play Outside Daily" truck, which offers portable recreation opportunities in Moorhead parks, and 57 kids participated in the Youth Program with the Afro-American Development
+Other Non-housing Community Development: The City continued an important CDBG program in 2022, recreational opportunities for low-to-moderate income youth.
+In 2022, 25 kids participated in after school programming at Romkey Park, 55 kids participated in programming through the "Play Outside"

-Center.
-Other activities included homebuyer education; 13 low-to-moderate income households attended homebuyer education.
+Daily" truck, which offers portable recreation opportunities in Moorhead parks, and 27 kids participated in the Youth Program with the Afro-American Development Center.
+Other activities included homebuyer education; 23 low-to-moderate income households attended homebuyer education.

 Non-homeless Special Needs Services: An accessible ramp was constructed at a housing unit occupied by a person with limited mobility and low income.
 Freedom Resource Center, provider for Accessibility Ramp Program, meets the needs of its clients through other sources that require less eligibility information than the CDBG program.
 The initial goal of the CDBG Accessibility Ramp Program was to annually install two temporary aluminum ramps, followed by two permanent ramps for low to moderate income households with a family member who is disabled or has limited mobility.
 The program has been expanded to include other accessibility assistive devices (i.e., grab bars, hearing, sight, etc.).